winitzki/scall/tutorial/programming_dhall.md

 The function `sizeF` should count the number of data items stored in `F a Natural`.
 The values of type `Natural` inside `F` represent the sizes of nested instances of `C a`; those sizes have been already computed.

-It is clear that the function `sizeF` will need to be different for each structure functor `F`.
+It is clear that the function `sizeF` will need to be different for each pattern functor `F`.
 For a given value `fa : f a Natural`, the result of `sizeF fa` will be equal to the number of values of type `a` stored in `fa` plus the sum of all natural numbers stored in `fa`.